Hayona/hayona-cookies/readme.txt

 == Description ==

-This plugin adds a simple and customizable cookie banner to your website.
+This plugin adds a simple cookie banner to your website.
 It gives your users the option to allow or deny cookies that contain personal identifiable information (PII).
 They can change their cookie preferences at any time.
 Place all scripts on your site trough the Google Tag Manager and run them based on these preferences.

 ### Features